anfieldeire/Servicenow-Login/Readme.md

 * Browser: Firefox
 * Python Version Created/Tested in: 3.6
 * Use base_test class so that the webdriver is inherited by the other classes
-* Verify login by finding the header on the right of the home page with the logged in users first and last name.
+* The script will verify login by finding the header on the right of the home page with the logged in users first and last name.
+* Custom logger will log (and append to a file in the same directory)
 * Use pip install -r requirements.txt to install the packages from command line to your virtual enviroment